Why Most Agencies Leave 40% of Their Margin on the Table

 Adjust:

-- If clients are not complaining, raise markup 10 to 20% on new clients
+- If clients are not complaining, raise your per-credit price 10 to 20% on new clients

-- If a niche uses 3x credits (high-DM-volume niches like coaching), price packages differently
+- If a niche uses 3x the credits (high-DM-volume niches like coaching), price packages differently

-The default 7.5x markup is your starting point.
-Agencies running this model for 18 months are typically at 10x with high-volume niches and stable retention.
+The default 2.5x markup is your starting point.
+Agencies running this model for 18 months are typically at 3x in premium niches with stable retention.

 The Math